kite-sdk/kite/kite-morphlines/kite-morphlines-saxon/README.md

 # Kite - Morphlines Saxon

-his module contains Morphline commands for reading, extracting and transforming XML and HTML with XPath, XQuery and XSLT.
+This module contains Morphline commands for reading, extracting and transforming XML and HTML with XPath, XQuery and XSLT.